„Happy is not who seems to be happy to others,

 A life can be torn apart so easily , for example through an accident or a sudden illness.
 So you're always running after a dream: "All I have to do is achieve this and that, then I can finally be happy".
 This could be a typical saying.
 So most people live a lie?

 To have a bad day, because it is just too much of everything or something just went wrong, that's quite normal.
 But how do I pursue happiness in my life, when everything is so chaotic and still undone?
 You have to start accepting yourself.
 Admit your mistakes.
 Going after your goals, improving something in your life, is the most important step in order to not stand still (see Part III - Your Goals).
 You don't want to stay YOU forever.
 You want to be a Better-You day by day.
 You want to grow and expand your consciousness.
 There is still so much to learn and see before you die.
 Who will keep all those memories?
 Just you.
 They are yours forever.
 Create some wonderful memories and go all out of yourself.

 Changing your perception is very important (see Part II - Perception).
 As you see the world, so it is for you.
 You can only see everything from your eyes.
 As you tell them, the information from the outside world will be transmitted to your brain.
 You can influence this.

 But where can you start?
 I will explain the three steps in three chapters.
-This is Part I - Acceptance.
+This is the first Part I - Acceptance.